Gen Z Slang Translator

 The gen z slang dictionary keeps growing.
 Some words stick around for years.
 Others are cringe six months after they peak.
 This gen z slang translator stays current so you are not using yesterday's vocab.

-How to Use This Gen Z Slang Translator
+How to Use the Gen Z Slang Translator

 Drop your text in, get your answer out.
 That is basically it: